 A Note on Terminology

-Depending on your background, you may be familiar with a Bible version or study material that speaks of the “Holy Ghost.”
-In the Greek language in which the New Testament was written, one word means both “ghost” and “spirit;” context helps determine which is meant.
-When the King James Version of the Bible (still widely used in the English-speaking world) was made in 1611, the two English words were used interchangeably.
-The KJV gave us the term “Holy Ghost.”
+Depending on your background, you may know a Bible version or study material that speaks of the “Holy Ghost.”
+In the Greek language in which the New Testament was written, the same word means both “ghost” and “spirit;” context helps determine which is meant.
+When the King James Version of the Bible (still widely used in the English-speaking world) was made in 1611, these two English words were used interchangeably.
 Since modern English usage treats “spirit” and “ghost” as different concepts, all modern translations use “Holy Spirit.”
 Some Christian groups that use the KJV Bible will sometimes continue to speak of the “Holy Ghost.”
 They do not mean a ghost as we commonly use the term today.
 To avoid confusion, we use the term “Holy Spirit” as do most English-speaking Christians.

 A Note on who proceeds from the Father [and the Son]

-In general, we can say that the Eastern churches focus on the essence of God’s being while the West is centered on God’s activity.
+In general, we can say that the Eastern churches focus on the essence of God’s being while the West centers on God’s activity.

-The issue at stake here is complicated, but here is a simplified Eastern argument: God the Father is the source of everything.
+The East argued that God the Father is the source of everything.
 God the Son is begotten (not made) by the Father and owes His position as the Son to the Father.
-God the Holy Spirit was likewise not created, but also owes His position to the Father since the Father sends Him forth to do what the Father wants.
+God the Holy Spirit was likewise not created, and also owes His position to the Father since the Father sends Him forth to do what the Father wants.
 But if we say that the Holy Spirit also proceeds from the Son, then the Holy Spirit is in a lesser position than the Father and the Son.
 As a result, all three members of the Trinity are not truly equal.

-The West’s response is that having the Holy Spirit proceed from both the Father and the Son does not diminish Him.
-They also point to the fact that Jesus said that he would send the Holy Spirit to His followers (John 14:16; 15:26; 16:7).
+The West responded that saying the Holy Spirit proceed from both the Father and the Son does not diminish Him.
+They point to the fact that Jesus said that he would send the Holy Spirit to His followers (John 14:16; 15:26; 16:7).
 The East acknowledges the last point but say there is a difference in Jesus sending the Holy Spirit (who was already at work in the world) to people and having Him proceed from the Son, which implies to them that the Holy Spirit is dependent on the Son for His position.

 This is a difficult problem to solve.
-Modern theologians from both sides agree that the position of the other side is not false enough to make them not Christians.
-We also don’t have a dogmatic position on this issue and would advise all believers to be careful not to make this an issue.
+Modern theologians from both sides agree that the position of the other side is not wrong enough to make them not Christians.
+We do not have a dogmatic position on this issue and would advise all believers to not to make this an issue.
 We bring it up because, depending on where you live, you might run into one version of the Creed or even both.